Tom Constanten: Life after the Dead

 Shortly thereafter, Constanten held a Creative Associate fellowship in composition at the University at Buffalo's new music-oriented Center of the Creative and Performing Arts during the 1974–1975 academic year.
 In 1986, he was an artist in residence at Harvard University.
 He has also taught at the San Francisco Art Institute.
 From 1986 to 1993, he was the house pianist for the radio program West Coast Weekend, playing solo piano and interstitial music.
 In 1994, he was inducted into the Rock and Roll Hall of Fame with the Grateful Dead.
+In 1995 he conducted a short tour as "keyboardist for hire" with Western Massachusetts jam band yeP!, performing with them in the parking lot at the June 15 Grateful Dead concert at Franklin County State Airport in Highgate, Vermont.
+This was his first time playing Dead-adjacent since he parted ways with them, though he did not interact with the members of the band.

 Constanten continues to tour as a solo pianist.
 He has also played with the reconstituted lineup of Jefferson Starship as a touring member, most notably during the Heroes of Woodstock tour; several of his performances with the group are showcased in the Mick's Picks series of live albums.
 He has also sat in with a variety of Grateful Dead tribute bands, including Dark Star Orchestra and Terrapin Flyer.
 As of 2015, Constanten is a member of Alphonso Johnson's Jazz Is Dead, an instrumental Grateful Dead cover band that interprets classic Dead songs with jazz influences.
 After meeting Grateful Dead sound engineer Bob Bralove at Jerry Garcia's memorial service, the duo formed Dose Hermanos, a showcase for their improvisational keyboard work; since 1998, they have toured irregularly and released five albums.
+In 2017, he performed with the Airplane Family & Friends with Live Dead & Riders '69, a band which focuses on the "San Francisco sound" similar to the Dead.